STR Host Calculator · Free

 Your full 1-property report includes:

-+ peer comparison vs. hosts running 1 property+ 30-day action plan tailored to your inputs+ methodology cited to IRS Publication 463 + 100-hour rule
++ 30-day action plan tailored to your inputs+ methodology cited to IRS Publication 463 + 100-hour rule

 For STR hosts who want defensible records, not just a number